SuperNOVAS v1.5

 enum novas_accuracy accuracy,

-Computes the apparent place of a star, referenced to dynamical equator at date 'jd_tt', given its catalog mean place, proper motion, parallax, and radial velocity.
+Computes the apparent place of a star at the specified date, given its catalog mean place, proper motion, parallax, and radial velocity.
 See place() for more information.

 REFERENCES: